-We have reviewed the accompanying separate statement of financial position of TALAAT MOSTAFA GROUP HOLDING COMPANY "TMG HOLDING" (S.A.E) ("The Company") as of 30 June 2023 as well as the related interim separate statements of profit or loss, comprehensive income, changes in equity and the related cash flows for the three and six months ended on this period, and a summary of significant accounting policies and other explanatory notes, Management is responsible for the preparation and fair presentation of these interim separate financial statements in accordance with Egyptian Accounting Standards and applicable Egyptian Laws, and the decision and interpretations issued by Financial Regulatory Authority (FRA).
+We have reviewed the accompanying separate statement of financial position of TALAAT MOSTAFA GROUP HOLDING COMPANY "TMG HOLDING" (S.A.E) ("The Company") as of 31 March 2025 as well as the related interim separate statements of profit or loss, comprehensive income for the three months ended on 31 March 2025 and its interim separate statements of changes in equity and cash flows for the three months period then ended, and a summary of significant accounting policies and other explanatory notes, Management is responsible for the preparation and fair presentation of these interim separate financial statements in accordance with Egyptian Accounting Standards and applicable Egyptian Laws, and the decision and interpretations issued by Financial Regulatory Authority (FRA).
 Our responsibility is to express a conclusion on these interim separate financial statements based on our review.